Download your Free Guide

 Run time: 98 minutes

-All of the documentaries on this list are well worth their run times in terms of the information and inspiration they provide.
-The Game Changers, Live and Let Live, the Ghosts in our Machine, Fat, Sick, & Nearly Dead - they all take different tacks and directions but have one unifying message; Go vegan.
+All of the documentaries on this list are worth their run times in terms of the information and inspiration they provide.
+The Game Changers, Live and Let Live, the Ghosts in our Machine, Fat, Sick, & Nearly Dead - each takes different directions but have one unifying message; Go vegan.

-Out of all the movies though, it is the documentary Cowspiracy by Keegan Khun that tells the story in the most shocking and eye-opening way.
+Out of all the movies though, it is the documentary Cowspiracy which tells the story in the most eye-opening way.

-It's a documentary that focuses on the health benefits of a plant based diet, and the positive environmental impact it has, enough to suppress climate change in the long run.
+It's a documentary that focuses on the health benefits of a plant based diet, and the positive environmental impact it has.

 Which of the documentaries have you seen and what did you think?
-Was there one in particular that inspired your adoption of a vegan diet and lifestyle?
+Was there one that inspired your adoption of a vegan diet and lifestyle?
 Let us know in the comments below.